Sometimes the only way to find out surprising facts about yourself is through trial and error.

 It’s hard to imagine – that even with Titanic’s historic legacy – the museum would exist without the movie.

-As such, the grand staircase – which was such a central part of the movie – is also the central part of the museum, serving as a perfect replica.
+As such, the grand staircase – which was such a central part of the movie – is also the central part of the museum, serving as a perfect replica complete with elaborate railings, an intricate vaulted ceiling and a cherub statue.

 The displays, some of which are rotating, are diverting and informative.

-The rooms, exact replicas of Titanic’s quarters, are akin to touring Versailles, Napoleon III’s quarters in the Louvre or the tours at Biltmore.
+The rooms are exact replicas of Titanic’s quarters and are akin to touring Versailles, Napoleon III’s quarters in the Louvre or the tours at Biltmore.

 What do you do at the Titanic in Pigeon Forge?

-Like with most museums, you look at the displays and learn about its history.
+Like with many museums, you look at the displays, enjoy a variety of interactive exhibits and learn about its history.

-You can feel the cool touch of an iceberg, take a guided tour, shop at the gift shop and soak in all the interesting information.
+You can also shop at the souvenir gift shop and soak in all the interesting information.

-The displays – including the life jackets – are authentic Titanic items – and there are many.
+The displays are authentic Titanic items – and there are many.
+In fact, the museum houses nearly 400 Titanic artifacts.

-The employees in period costume are excellent in adding to the experience of putting you aboard history’s best known ship.
+The employees and team members in crew costumes are excellent in adding to the experience of putting you aboard history’s best-known ship.

-At the end, you find out whether your passenger lived or died.
+At the end of the tour, you find out whether or not your passenger lived.

-It’s a very effective way of reminding you that there were real people who sank along with Titanic, who desperately clung to that collection of life vests, mostly hoping in vain to survive the icy cold night.
+It’s a very effective way of reminding you that there were real people who sank along with the Titanic, who desperately clung to that collection of life vests, mostly hoping in vain to survive the icy 28-degree water.

 How long does it take to go through the Titanic Museum in Pigeon Forge?